skyying/calculator/readme.md

 # What I learned from this project

 ## Design
-has been a UX designer, I love design, it is fun as you can experiment so many things.
-I've try different color schemes, pick a right font for display digits, and think about what kind of background and emphasize the calculator better.
+have been a UX designer, I love design.
+It's fun as you can experiment so many things.
+I've try different color schemes, picked a right font for display digits, and think about what kind of background can emphasize the calculator better.

 ## Languages/Tools/IDE

 ### webpack, npm
-I learn how to configure webpack by reading their official document and has crated a project and following their guide step by step.
+I learn how to configure webpack by reading their official document and crated a project by following their guide step by step.

 webpack is such a powerful tool compared to web development workflow one decade ago.
 I learn how to separate source code under `./src` and let webpack loader /